Miltonly/Streets/Taylor Court

 What kinds of homes are on Taylor Court?

 Taylor Court is exclusively detached homes, built in the early 2000s.
-Lots are generous, with driveways and backyards that appeal to families seeking space.
+Lots tend to be larger than typical for newer subdivisions, with generous frontage and depth.

 Which schools serve Taylor Court?

-Public elementary students attend Anne J. MacArthur Public School, about 12 minutes away; Catholic elementary draws to Guardian Angels Catholic Elementary School, roughly 16 minutes.
-Secondary Catholic students attend Bishop P.F.
-Reding Catholic Secondary School.
+Public elementary draws to Anne J. MacArthur Public School, a 12-minute drive.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, 16 minutes away.
+Secondary catchment includes Bishop P.F.
+Reding Catholic Secondary School for Catholic students.

 How far is Taylor Court from Toronto?